-Each student in the resident course is issued books, readings, and course materials at no cost and is expected to bring there own tablet or laptop device.
+Each student in the resident course is issued books, readings, and course materials at no cost and is expected to bring their own tablet or laptop device.
 U.S. students must return nearly all of their textbooks.
 International students are authorized to retain some issued course materials.
 Computers with intranet and internet connections are available in several locations throughout the college.
-Students are able to get Common Access Card (CAC) readers issued so they may access the college's portal from home to complete administrative tasks and academic assignments.
+Students are able to request Common Access Card (CAC) readers so they may access the college's portal from home to complete administrative tasks and academic assignments.
 Staff and technical support is provided during working hours.
 Access to printers, copiers, and paper supplies is provided at convenient locations throughout the campus.
-Wireless connectivity is available at most locations which students may access using electronic devices.
-Also available within the academic complex are the Eccles Library, medical offices, bookstore, barber shop, coffee and food vending machines, and breakfast and lunch (both hot and cold fare) at the Green Bean Café.
+Wireless connectivity to include wireless printers, is available at most locations which students may access using electronic devices.
+Also available within the academic complex are the Eccles Library, medical offices, bookstore, barber shop, coffee and food self serve micro-mart, and breakfast and lunch (both hot and cold fare) at the Green Bean Café.
 A Naval War College identification badge and CAC give students twenty-four hour access to the complex and computer resources.
-Library facilities are also available twenty-four hours a day; library staff is available between the hours of 0800 and 1630.
-Additional on campus student services are provided by the Naval War College Mission Support, including security clearances, photo identification, name tags, and audio-visual aids.
+Library facilities are also available twentyfour hours a day; library staff is available between the hours of 0800 and 1630.
+Additional on campus student services are provided by the Naval War College Mission Support, including security clearances, photo identification, name tags, audio-visual aids, and CAC issued full rapids center.

 Students in the College of Distance Education are provided all materials needed for each of the core courses in their respective program.
-In addition, through the Blackboard Learning System, students have access to the college's Library database through which they can then access our library facilities.
+In addition, through the Blackboard Learning System, students have access to the college's library database through which they can then access our library materials.
 Additionally, students in the Naval War College at NPS Program have access to the NPS library facilities.
-Also, students in the Fleet Seminar Program have access to the many civilian and other government library facilities in their local areas.
+Students in the Fleet Seminar Program have access to the many civilian and other government library facilities in their local areas.
 These include such facilities as the U.S. Naval Academy, Joint Intelligence College, Marine Corps University, and the Library of Congress.

 The Naval War College is located aboard Naval Station Newport.
 Military students and their families benefit from the multifaceted services a naval station offers to the military community.
-A nearby Officers' Club provides food and entertainment and is available to civilian students as well.
-For eligible military and civilian students, the Navy Exchange, Commissary, the Navy-Marine Corps Thrift Shop, and Consolidated Package Store offer good value on merchandise, groceries, and beverages.
+An on station Officers' Club provides food and entertainment and is available to civilian students as well.
+For eligible military and civilian students, the Navy Exchange, Commissary, and the Navy-Marine Corps Thrift Shop offer good value on merchandise, groceries, and beverages.

 Since instruction is presented in English, international students must demonstrate language proficiency on standardized tests before they may attend the college.
 Weekly training in English as a Second Language (ESL) is available, offered as an elective for international officer students.
 Separate ESL classes are offered to other international students and spouses who desire to hone their English skills.
-Additionally, language tapes and CDs are available in Arabic, Croatian, and Spanish for any who would like to learn these languages on their own time.
+Additionally, language tapes and CDs are available in Arabic, Croatian, and Spanish for anyone who would like to learn these languages on their own time.